Education

 The Problem with a Uniform Fee Structure

-If you pay close attention to the language in the press release, you’ll notice that Cigna states the use of this network is optional for clients, and their response regarding the potential for cost savings is somewhat vague.
+If you pay close attention to the language in the press release, you’ll notice that Cigna states that the use of this network is optional for clients, and their response regarding the potential for cost savings is somewhat vague.
 They suggest that while there might be savings on some drugs, it might not be the case for others, leaving the decision to their clients (employers).
-Translation: this will not be selected by employers due to the increase in cost.
+Translation: employers will not select this due to the increase in cost.

 Long-term Viability and Countering the Broader Narrative